indrek777/whtzup-app/README.md

-# WhtzUp - Event Discovery App
+# Event - Event Discovery App

 A modern, mobile-first web application for discovering events happening around you.
 Built with React, TypeScript, and Tailwind CSS, featuring an interactive map as the central element.